Post-Accident Medical Complications in Louisiana Workers Compensation

 Sometimes, employees are re-injured in a way that can be attributed in some way to the original accident.
-For example, what about the employees who breaks his leg at work, and then re-breaks it during recovery?
+For example, what about the employee who breaks his leg at work and then re-breaks it during recovery?

 The simple answer is that in most cases, the workers compensation insurance company will have to cover all of the injury and the re-injury.

 For example, in one case, an employee suffered a work-related heart attack on the employment premises, forcing him to terminate employment.
 About nine months later, he suffered a second and fatal heart attack at home.
 The Louisiana workers compensation court held that the first attack was in the course of and arose out of his employment and that the second was a “natural, foreseeable, and expectable consequence of the work-related heart attack and the employee's death resulting therefrom is compensable.”
 And because of that reasoning, the court awarded full death benefits to the dependents of the employee.